madjestic/Haskell-OpenGL-Tutorial/Transformations/README.md

-# Shit is broken: the project builds, but resources do not get linked (apparenty files aren't where the linker thinks they should be).

 # Transformations

 A simple OpenGL application, drawing a rectangle with texture blending, using element buffer.
 [OpenGL](https://github.com/haskell-opengl) application with [stack](https://docs.haskellstack.org/en/stable/README/) as a build system.